Paramedic

 100%

 The paramedic student must first have completed the EMT-Basic program and have a current license as an EMT.
 Additionally, the student should be proficient in all aspects of Basic Life Support.
-Basic Life Support will be reviewed expanded upon, and incorporated into the paramedic curriculum.
+Basic Life Support will be reviewed, expanded upon, and incorporated into the paramedic curriculum.
 In addition to Basic Life Support skills, paramedic students will also train in:

 Airway and Breathing

-• Perform endotracheal intubation
+• Perform endotracheal intubation.

-• Perform percutaneous cricothyrotomy
+• Perform emergency cricothyrotomy.

-• Decompress the pleural space
+• Needle Decompress the pleural space.

-• Perform gastric decompression
+• Perform gastric decompression.

 Pharmacological Interventions

-• Insert an interosseous cannula
+• Insert an interosseous cannula.

-• Maintain an infusion of blood or blood products
+• Maintain an infusion of blood or blood products.

 Upon completing the program, the student will be eligible to take the National Registry Exam for Paramedics.